Extremizer Stability of Higher-order Hardy-Rellich inequalities for Baouendi--Grushin vector fields: Introduction

 Also, in a continuation, we want to mention that we can also achieve this type of extremizer stability estimate for critical Hardy and critical Rellich inequalities, and for this, refer to Theorem~\ref{stab-th-crt-hardy} and Theorem~\ref{stab-th-crt-rellich}.

 In the final part of this article, we present the exact remainder terms associated with the higher-order Hardy--Rellich inequalities established in Theorem~\ref{high-hr}.
 For the cases $k = 1$ (Hardy) and $k = 2$ (Rellich), these remainder terms can be obtained from recent results in \cite[Corollary~3.2]{GJR} and \cite[Corollary~1.2 (b)]{GJR}, where the analysis is carried out explicitly in the Grushin setting.
 A crucial ingredient in their approach is the delicate use of spherical harmonics developed by Garofalo and Shen \cite{GS} in the Hilbert space $L^2(G)$.
 More recently, Huang and Ye \cite{he} employed the Hilbert space structure of $L^2(\mathbb{R}^n)$ in the Euclidean setting to compute explicit remainder terms for higher-order Hardy--Rellich inequalities in terms of the radial components of the gradient and Laplacian.
 Drawing inspiration from their methodology, we adopt a similar approach to compute the explicit remainder terms for our higher-order Hardy--Rellich inequalities.
-This constitutes the final main result of our paper and is stated below.
+To state our final main result, we first introduce the following operators.
+For any $u\in C_0^\infty(\rno\setminus\{o\})$ and $\beta\in\mathbb{R}$, we define a weighted first-order differential operator by